tlevine/dada.pink/bicycle-on-airplane/index.md

 ## On the convenience of a bicycle
-Although many people had given rave reviews of cycling, I had refrained until this past December from acquiring one as it seemed really big, and I didn't want to have to carry it.
-But then I realized in December that I could ride it instead of carrying it, and then it seemed rather convenient, as I find booking and boarding public transit to be rather stressful and inconvenient.
-(I'm fine with the ride.)
+Although many people had given rave reviews of cycling, I had refrained until this past December from acquiring one.
+Bicycles seemed really big, and I didn't want to have to carry one.
+But then I realized in December that
+I could ride a bicycle instead of carrying it, and then it seemed rather convenient, as I find booking and boarding public transit to be rather stressful and inconvenient.
+(I'm fine with the trips themselves.)

 The appeal of a bicycle is that I can move between cities without using public transit.
 Well, this is actually just the beginning; the bicycle also makes it easier to go to places that aren't served well by public transit.

-Having the bicycle has been somewhat inconvenient since December, and it has been too cold for me to want to ride it very far.
-(More precisely, I'm fine with the cycling, but I didn't want to camp in cold weather.)
-I was still somewhat on-the-fence about whether it was worth it, but I figured that it would get more convenient in the warmer weather.

 Separate from my bicycle acquisition, I had made appointments in Amsterdam, Netherlands at the end of March and in Stockholm, Sweden at the end of May,